 But overcast skies and raindrops never hurt anyone!

 5.)
 Remember that overcast days are really flattering.

 Yes, a lot of my portrait work emphasizes glowing, golden light (because, thunderstorms and all, there’s a reason Florida’s called the Sunshine State).
 But once I got up to fifty, I quit trying to count the number of times I’ve shot under overcast skies — and the soft, diffuse light that filters through clouds may not be as dramatic as golden hour sunlight, but it is incredibly flattering.
 Really, really flattering.
 Soft light makes skin look softer, too.
 And when I look back through my work over the years, I realized most of my favorite close-up portraits have happened under overcast skies — because that kind of soft light lends itself to intimate, gentle portraits that zoom in on emotion.

 6.)
 Be ready to have fun no matter what.

-One thing I’ve noticed on days when the weather seems less than optimal (AKA, anything other than golden sunlight) is that my portrait subjects just relax more quickly!
-It’s as if when people realize the weather isn’t cooperating 100%, they feel less pressure to “be perfect” for the camera.
+One thing I’ve noticed on days when the weather seems less than optimal (AKA, anything other than golden sunlight) is that my portrait subjects actually relax more quickly!
+It’s as if when people realize the weather isn’t cooperating 100%, they feel less pressure to “be perfect” for the camera themselves.
 That translates to freer smiles, laughter, and usually a lot of joking around and having fun!